-In 2007, the validity of the EAW FD was challenged in Advocaten voor de wereld on two grounds, namely the legal basis and the principle of equality and non-discrimination.
+In 2007, the validity of the EAW FD was challenged in Advocaten voor de Wereld on two grounds, namely the legal basis and the principle of equality and non-discrimination.
 The CJEU dismissed both arguments and upheld the validity of the EAW FD.

-C-303/05, Advocaten voor de Wereld, Judgment of 3 May 2007.
+Case C-303/05, Advocaten voor de Wereld, Judgment of 3 May 2007.

-- See also infra 5 (on the scope of the EAW FD). - Facts: In 2007, a non-profit organisation, Advocaten voor de wereld, brought an action before the Belgian Constitutional Court seeking the annulment of the Belgian law transposing the EAW FD.
-The non-profit organisation claimed, first of all, that by adopting a "framework decision", the European legislator had not chosen the correct legal instrument, as it should have chosen a "convention".
-Secondly, it argued that in so far as the new law dispensed with the verification of the double criminality requirement for the so-called list offences (Article 2(2) EAW FD), it violates the principles of legality, equality and non-discrimination.
-The Constitutional Court considered that some of the grounds put forward by the non-profit organisation related to the validity of the EAW FD itself and decided to refer two questions to the CJEU. - Main question: Can the validity of the EAW FD be questioned in light of (i) the choice of the legal instrument and/or (ii) the rule that dispenses with the verification of the double criminality requirement for the list offences (Article 2(2) EAW FD)? - CJEU's reply: The examination of the questions submitted has revealed no factor capable of affecting the validity of the EAW FD.
-The CJEU's main arguments: - ➤ Correct legal instrument: Under the relevant provisions of the (former) EU Treaty, the Council had discretion to choose amongst several legal instruments, including a framework decision (paras 28-43). - Article 2(2) EAW FD does not breach the principle of legality: The aim of the EAW FD is not to harmonize the legislation of Member States with regard to the criminal offences in respect of their constituent elements or of the penalties which they detract.
-The actual definition of the offences and the penalties applicable are those which follow from the law of the issuing Member State (para 52). - Article 2(2) EAW FD does not breach the principle of equality and non-discrimination: The Council was able to form the view that the categories of offences listed in Article 2(2) EAW FD feature among those the seriousness of which in terms of adversely affecting public order and public safety justify dispensing with the verification of double criminality (para 56).
-The distinction between listed and non-listed offences is thus objectively justified (para 57).
+- See also infra 5 (on the scope of the EAW FD). - ➤ Facts.
+In 2007, a non-profit organisation, Advocaten voor de Wereld, brought an action before the Belgian Constitutional Court seeking the annulment of the Belgian law transposing the EAW FD.
+The non-profit organisation claimed, first of all, that by adopting a 'framework decision' the European legislature had not chosen the correct legal instrument, as it should have chosen a 'convention'.
+Secondly, it argued that, insofar as the new law dispensed with the verification of the double criminality requirement for the so-called list offences (Article 2(2) EAW FD), it violated the principles of legality, equality and non-discrimination.
+The Constitutional Court considered that some of the grounds put forward by the non-profit organisation related to the validity of the EAW FD itself and decided to refer two questions to the CJEU. - ➤ Main question.
+Can the validity of the EAW FD be questioned in the light of (i) the choice of the legal instrument and/or (ii) the rule that dispenses with the verification of the double criminality requirement for the list offences (Article 2(2) EAW FD)? - > CJEU's reply.
+The examination of the questions submitted has revealed no factor capable of affecting the validity of the EAW FD.
+The CJEU's main arguments follow. - Correct legal instrument.
+Under the relevant provisions of the former TEU, the Council had discretion to choose among several legal instruments, including a framework decision (paras 28-43). - o Article 2(2) EAW FD does not breach the principle of legality.
+The aim of the EAW FD is not to harmonise the legislation of Member States with regard to the criminal offences in respect of their constituent elements or of the penalties that they detract.
+The actual definition of the offences and the penalties applicable are those that follow from the law of the issuing Member State (para 52). - o Article 2(2) EAW FD does not breach the principle of equality and non-discrimination.
+The Council was able to form the view that the categories of offences listed in Article 2(2) EAW FD are among those the seriousness of which, in terms of adversely affecting public order and public safety, justifies dispensing with the verification of double criminality (para 57).
+The distinction between listed and non-listed offences is thus objectively justified (para 58).
 Moreover, it was not the objective of the EAW FD to harmonise the substantive criminal law of the Member States.
-The (former) EU Treaty did not make the application of the EAW conditional on harmonisation of the criminal laws of the Member States within the area of the offences in question (para 59).
+The former TEU did not make the application of the EAW conditional on harmonisation of the criminal laws of the Member States within the area of the offences in question (para 59).